blasmith223/CyberSec/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 1. Command to **extract** the `TarDocs.tar` archive to the current directory: sudo tar -xvf TarDocs.tar -C /Projects/
-2. Command to **create** the `Javaless_Doc.tar` archive from the `TarDocs/` directory, while excluding the `TarDocs/Documents/Java` directory:
+2. Command to **create** the `Javaless_Doc.tar` archive from the `TarDocs/` directory, while excluding the `TarDocs/Documents/Java` directory: sudo tar -cf ~/Projects/Javaless_Docs.tar --exclude "Documents/Java" ~/Projects/TarDocs/Documents

-3. Command to ensure `Java/` is not in the new `Javaless_Docs.tar` archive:
+3. Command to ensure `Java/` is not in the new `Javaless_Docs.tar` archive: tar -tf Javaless_Docs.tar | grep "Java"
 **Bonus**
 - Command to create an incremental archive called `logs_backup_tar.gz` with only changed files to `snapshot.file` for the `/var/log` directory:

 #### Critical Analysis Question

 - Why wouldn't you use the options `-x` and `-c` at the same time with `tar`?
+They will Create a new archive and Xtract the files.
 ---

 ### Step 2: Create, Manage, and Automate Cron Jobs